 Using the formula above, calculate the decibel gain. dB = 10 * log (3000/1000) = 10*log(3) = 4.771 decibels.

 About dB Gain

 Is a higher dB gain better?
-In general, dB gain is used to describe the amplification of power of a certain signal.
+In general, the dB gain is used to describe the amplification of the power of a certain signal.
 In almost all cases, a higher dB gain is better, which means the signal booster is performing well.

 Can dB gain be negative?
 If a signal booster or system decreases the power enough, the dB gain will end up being negative.
 For example, if the original power is 1000 watts, and the system is reduced to 1 watt, the dB gain would be 10*log(1/1000) = -30 decibels.